DORIA Mushroom Table Lamp

-Materials: White painted aluminium lampshade.
-Chromed iron rod, white painted iron base.
+Materials: Round white painted iron base.
+Thin chromed metal rod (iron).
+White painted aluminium mushroom lampshade.
 Some metal parts.
-Galvanized metal sockets.
+Galvanised metal sockets.

 Height: 60 cm / 23.62”

 Base: ∅ 17 cm / 6.69”

 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb with an E27 screw base can be used, not a specific one preferred.

 Manufacturer: DORIA-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

 Other versions: This DORIA mushroom table lamp exists with a polished aluminium lampshade and was also made in black.
 It exists as a floor lamp and a pendant lamp.
 These lamps are very rare and hard to find.
 The lampshade is adjustable in height.
 This lamp is model 1198.

 The pendant lamp model K 63150 received an iF Design Award in 1981.
 But maybe that’s a typo.
 These lamps are definitely from the 1960s to see on the used materials, electric components, design and the sixties DORIA label.
 Klaus Slama designed several lamps for DORIA.
 Unfortunately no information to be found about the designer.